top of page

 Background 2.jpg

-There are two BWC in-house competitions, the Nancy Meggs Competition for non-fiction and the Jack Kendall Competition for fiction, both named after previous members.
-There is also a bi-annual International Competition.
+There are three BWC in-house competitions, the Nancy Meggs Competition for non-fiction, the Jack Kendall Competition for fiction, and the Frances Clamp Award for Literary Achievement in historical non-fiction or children's fiction.
+All three are named after previous members.
+There is also occasionally a bi-annual International Competition.
 All competitions are judged in-house by members of the committee.
+In-house competitions are free to enter.
+The BWC International Competition requires a fee.

-THE COMPETITION YEAR
+THE COMPETITION YEAR - 2025

 The Jack Kendall Competition – fiction up to 1,000 words